-The number of common shares reserved for issuance under the 2021 ESPP plan will be increased automatically on the first day of each fiscal year beginning with the 2022 fiscal year, by a number equal to the least of: (i) 1,452,081 shares; (ii) 1% of the outstanding shares of our common stock on the last day of the immediately preceding fiscal year; or (iii) such other amount as the administrator may determine.
+The number of common shares reserved for issuance under the 2021 ESPP will be increased automatically on the first day of each fiscal year beginning with the 2022 fiscal year, by a number equal to the least of: (i) 1,452,081 shares; (ii) 1% of the outstanding shares of our common stock on the last day of the immediately preceding fiscal year; or (iii) such other amount as the administrator may determine.
 The 2021 ESPP is administered by the Board.
-On January 1, 2022, the number of shares available under the 2021 ESPP increased by 273,667 shares of common stock pursuant to this feature.
-No additional shares were reserved for issuance on January 1, 2023 pursuant to this feature.
+No additional shares were reserved for issuance on January 1, 2024 and 2023 pursuant to this feature.